Our staff are on the ground to support farmers with advice, resources and contacts leading up to, during and after drought.

 - long-term resilience and preparedness.

-There are also a range of publications, factsheets and apps on the NSW DPI DroughtHub and elsewhere, including:
+Before, during and after drought, our specialist staff are present in the paddock to support landholders.
+There are a range of publications, factsheets and apps on the NSW DroughtHub and elsewhere, including:

 - Managing and preparing for drought 2018 (DPI)

 - The Drought Handbook (Central Tablelands Local Land Services) PDF, 1191.96 KB

 - Dealing with dry times video series